nickk00324/portfolio-v4/README.md

 ## about

-this is my portfolio v4, built with gatsby, and styled components
+this is my portfolio v4, built with gatsby, and styled components. here's a link! [here](https://nickkochornswasdi.com)

 ## things to do